keenerz/MechGroupBuyTracker/README.md

 <h1>Mech Group Buy Tracker</h1>
 <hr />
 <h3>Introduction</h3>
 Hello, this web app is a solution to the problem of the inability to track group buys in the mechanical keyboard space.
-The endgoal being to connect group buy runners to to their buyers in all in one location.
+The end goal is to connect group buy runners to their buyers all in one location.
 This solution allows you to track and be notified of changes to a group buy via SMS.
 <hr />
 <h3>Features</h3>
 <ul>